-INTERVIEW BY RAY FLORES
+INTERVIEW AND INTRODUCTION BY RAY FLORES

 PHOTO BY JAY BLAKESBERG

 I have no idea why Jello Biafra calls himself Jello Biafra, I forgot to ask him all the times I’ve been around him.
 But, I was first introduced to Biafra back in about the mid 80’s at a club in San Francisco called Mabuhay Gardens.
 I thought he was phenomenal.
 Needless to say, the Dead Kennedys are one of the most influential bands of all time.
 Jello is an amazing musician, poet, philosopher, politician, ecologist and preserver of human individuality and human rights.
 He really needs no introduction, he’s Jello Biafra.

 How are you doing, Biafra?
 I’ve been better.
 I can understand.
 I heard about all the weird lawsuits?